Skip to main content

 1. Clearly communicate the value of performance reviews

-Employees need to understand and believe in the value and accuracy of performance reviews in order for the process to be successful.
-Leaders should clearly communicate how performance reviews are a tool meant to help them succeed – not a scale to judge their successes or failures.
+Employees need to understand and believe in the value and accuracy of performance reviews for the process to be successful.
+Leaders should clearly communicate how a performance evaluation is a tool meant to help them succeed – not a scale to judge their successes or failures.

-Encourage managers to let their direct reports know that the performance review is meant to be a candid, mutually-supportive, and productive check-in.
-These conversations are a way to prevent misunderstandings and help employees pause, step back, reflect on, and recalibrate accomplishments, workload, and priorities.
+Encourage managers to let their direct reports know that the performance review is meant to be a candid, mutually supportive, and productive check-in.
+These conversations are a way to prevent misunderstandings and help employees pause, step back, reflect on, and recalibrate accomplishments, workload, performance expectations, and priorities.
 Communication also means using better phrasing and asking the right questions during the performance review to get the right results.

 2. Use the right rating scale